Today's Articles

 Newspaper Mural

-*The publication of the Memphis Free Speech newspaper is celebrated on this date in 1881.
+*This date in 1881 celebrates the publication of the Memphis Free Speech newspaper.
 This was a Black newspaper founded in Memphis, Tennessee, by the Reverend Taylor Nightingale, based at the Beale Street Baptist Church.

-In 1888 the publication's name was changed to the Memphis Free Speech and Headlight when J. L. Fleming joined Nightingale, a newspaperman from Crittenden County, Arkansas, who had previously edited the Marion Headlight "until a white mob 'liberated' the county from the black rule and ran him out of town."
-The following year Ida B. Wells was invited to contribute to the paper but declined to do so unless she was an equal partner.
-With the agreement of Nightingale and Fleming, she bought a one-third interest, becoming the editor.
-At the same time, Fleming was the business manager and Nightingale the sales manager.
+In 1888, the publication's name was changed to the Memphis Free Speech and Headlight when J. L. Fleming joined Nightingale, a newspaperman from Crittenden County, Arkansas, who had previously edited the Marion Headlight "until a white mob 'liberated' the county from the black rule and ran him out of town."
+Ida B. Wells was invited to contribute to the paper the following year but declined to do so unless she was an equal partner.
+With Nightingale and Fleming's agreement, she bought a one-third interest, becoming the editor.
+At the same time, Fleming was the business manager, and Nightingale was the sales manager.

 As an investigative journalist and campaigner against lynching, Wells wrote articles for the Free Press and Headlight, including a notable editorial on May 21, 1892, refuting what she called "that old threadbare lie that Negro men rape white women.
 If Southern men are not careful, a conclusion might be reached which will be very damaging to the moral reputation of their women."